zahraelhaddi/Single-Node-Cluster-Realtime-Users-Streaming-Pipeline/README.md

    ```

 3. **Access the Services**:
-   - **Airflow Web UI**: Navigate to [http://localhost:8080](http://localhost:8080) to monitor and manage workflows.
-   - **PostgreSQL**: Access it on `localhost:5432` (default credentials: user: `airflow`, password: `airflow`).
+   - **Airflow Web UI**: Serves as the messaging backbone, facilitating real-time data streaming between services.
+   - **Kafka**: Enabling asynchronous pub-sub system (producers: API, Consumers: Spark).
+   - **Spark**: Processing API data from kafka topics.
+   - **Cassandra**: to Store Processed API data.
+   - **Prometheus**: to retreive & monitor kafka cluster metrics.
-   - **Grafana**: View at [http://localhost:3000](http://localhost:3000) to monitor system metrics.
+   - **Grafana**: View at [http://localhost:3000](http://localhost:3000) to monitor system metrics using prometheus as a data source.
+   - **PostgreSQL**: the metadata database for Airflow.
+It stores essential information related to workflows, such as task instances, execution dates, logs.

 ### Initial Configuration

-- **Database Setup**:
-   - Open the Airflow web UI.
-   - Under the **Admin** tab, configure necessary connections to PostgreSQL if needed.

 - **Run Workflows**:
    - Create and execute initial workflows within Airflow to start processing documents.

-## Project Goal
-The primary objective of this project is to develop a robust pipeline that efficiently processes documents submitted by fund-seekers, enabling the extraction of valuable insights and maintaining data integrity.
-By automating the workflow with Apache Airflow and using Kafka for real-time data handling, the project aims to reduce manual intervention and improve processing speed.

 ## Monitoring
 Prometheus and Grafana are integrated for system monitoring.
 You can visualize system metrics and health through Grafana to ensure that all components are functioning optimally.